 This near-impregnable dialectic, moreover, spawned certain characters.
 Repressive societies produced and re-produced persons for whom complying and knuckling down and relinquishing individuality became a way of life.
 Because these “masochistic” characters comprised the majority of people in society, scholars failed to recognize the abnormality that was all around them, studying masochism as a discrete perversion rather than as an everyday occurrence in their immediate surroundings.
 Ordinary “masochists”, meanwhile, “rationalized” their “authoritarian character” by pointing out the “legality,” “necessity,” and “rationality” of their behavior.
 Here and elsewhere Fromm introduced the notion of an authoritarian character that resided in the sadomasochistic character and vice versa.
 The two character types became synonymous.

-Although Fromm’s ties with the Institute for Social Reseach were severed in 1939 – Martin Jay writes that Fromm’s work “became anathema to his former colleagues in the 1940s” – , the whole idea of an authoritarian type would shape The Authoritarian Personality and subsequent research on how personality psychology affected the course of antisemitism.
+Although Fromm’s ties with the Institute for Social Research were severed in 1939 – Martin Jay writes that Fromm’s work “became anathema to his former colleagues in the 1940s” – , the whole idea of an authoritarian type would shape The Authoritarian Personality and subsequent research on how personality psychology affected the course of antisemitism.
 All of these studies have faced the challenge, never satisfactorily resolved, of demonstrating the relationship between the psychological and the social.
 More seriously, the introduction of personality psychology (as opposed to social learning theory, for example) has made it extraordinarily difficult to address historical change, prompting critical theorists to propose revolutionary regime change as a panacea or, much more modestly, educational measures within capitalist society as an antidote to hard-wired antisemites.
 Neither solution, however, could adequately explain how change would come about or how the change that did come about transpired.

 The background to the Authoritarian Personality has been examined in much detail elsewhere.
 The first page of the preface prefigured the problems of all studies on antisemitism that have relied on personality psychology: “This is a book about social discrimination.
 But its purpose is not simply to add a few more empirical findings to an already extensive body of information.
 The central theme of the work is the relatively new concept of an ‘anthropological’ species we call the anthropological type of man.”
 The type that Adorno, his collaborators, and later scholars invoked to explain antisemitism did not so much suffer from sadomasochism as from ego weakness or the absence of a super-ego or both.
 The manifestations of any of these character flaws were projection, displacement, paranoia, and psychosis.
 Freud-inspired critical theorists did not just describe antisemitism; they diagnosed a disorder that befell individuals early in life and that was not subject to cyclical fluctuations.
 Since modern capitalism caused the disorder, Critical Theory’s analysis of antisemitism did not address the questions that tend to occupy both history and social psychology: how did (capitalist) socialization lead certain individuals to join certain groups?
 How did it allow certain groups to come into being?
 How did it explain behavior in certain situations?
 In his darker moments, Adorno conceded that modern capitalism as such had produced a universal type per se, relativizing earlier efforts to distinguish between “high-scoring” authoritarian subjects and the rest of society.
 Such a claim, needless to say, made it impracticable, even pointless to account for the dynamics of antisemitism at a given time, in a given place.